What are the Different Types of Circuit Breakers?

 1. Standard circuit breakers

-These are the main breakers used in homes and industries to protect branch circuits and appliances from a power surge.
+These are the main breakers used in homes and industries to protect branch circuits and appliances from electrical surge.
 It can be a single or double-pole breaker.

 Single-pole circuit breakers are more common, and they protect only one circuit.
 It also supplies 120V and handles between 12 and 20 amps.